pbuehler/documentation/docs/tutorials/creatingTables.md

       DECLARE_SOA_INDEX_TABLE_USER (Name, Key, char* Description, ...);
       </b>
       <div>
-        Declares an index table of type `Name`.
+        Declares an index table of type `Name` with key table `Key` and a descriptive string `Description`.
+The remaining arguments are index columns to tables and are specified by `Table`Id.
+Index tables are used to access matching rows from non-joinable, but compatible tables.
       </div>
     </div>
   </div>